Testicular Cancer: Introduction

 What is testicular cancer?

-Cancer that starts in a testicle is called testicular cancer.
-It is one of the most curable forms of cancer.
+Cancer that starts in the cells that make up a testicle is called testicular cancer.
+It's one of the most curable forms of cancer.

 Understanding the testicles

 The testicles are the male sex glands and are part of the male reproductive system.
 Testicles are also called testes or gonads.
-They are located behind the penis in a pouch of skin (scrotum).
+They're behind and below the penis in a pouch of skin called the scrotum.

 The testicles make sperm.
-Sperm are the male cells needed to fertilize a female egg cell.
-The testicles also make several male hormones, including testosterone.
+Sperm are the male cells needed to fertilize a female egg cell and make a baby.
+The testicles also make male hormones, including testosterone.
 These hormones control the development of the reproductive organs.
-They also control other features such as body and facial hair and a lower voice.
+They also control other things, like body and facial hair and a lower voice.

 What are the types of testicular cancer?